ffub/stephen.digital/_work/mountain-leader.md

 * To appeal to advertisers, the product needs to gather rich data on its users
 * Ultimately the product will need web views of the key screens to allow sharing and linking

-## Competitors

 My impact map identified where competitors could both help and hinder the apps chances.
-I analysed the key competitors by measuring them against key criteria.
+I analysed the key competitors by measuring them against crucial criteria.

 {% include figure.html image="mountain-leader/competitor-charts.png" %}

 ## Information Architecture

-Mountain Leader's goal it to make the UK's climbing navigable, so it was crucial for the information architecture to match climbers' current mental model of climbs.
+Mountain Leader's goal is to make the UK's climbing navigable, so it's essential for the information architecture to match climbers' current mental model of climbs.

 Rather than identify my own map of the UK's climbing regions, I contacted the British Mountaineering Council, who were happy to share the regions and crags they use for their Regional Access Database.